Most Effective Products

 Once your building and garage's entry points have been addressed, start control by setting up snap traps.
 We recommend using the Easy Set Rat Snap Traps for rat infestations and the Solutions Easy Set Mouse Trap for mice infestations.
 The Easy Set Snap Traps offers a more reliable and sanitary way to eliminate rodents.
 The design makes it safer to set, reduces the chances of snapping a finger, and allows you to release a rodent from the trap without touching it.

-With a gloved hand, place the Easy Set Snap Trap near points of entry in garage, behind storage items and plastic containers, dark and secluded corners of room, areas where there are frequent rodent droppings, and against the wall as rodents commonly travel alongside them.
-Make sure to have the end with the peanut butter pointed towards the wall to force the rat or mice to make contact with the trap.
+With a gloved hand, place the Easy Set Snap Trap near points of entry in the garage, behind storage items and plastic containers, dark and secluded corners of the room, areas where there are frequent rodent droppings, and against the wall, as rodents commonly travel alongside it.
+Make sure to have the end with the peanut butter pointed toward the wall to force the rat or mouse to make contact with the trap.

 Bait Station Against Wall